-Cosmetics products are defined in Europe as “any substance or mixture intended to be placed in contact with the external parts of the human body … or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, protecting them, keeping them in good condition or correcting body odours”.
+Cosmetic products are defined in Europe as “any substance or mixture intended to be placed in contact with the external parts of the human body … or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, protecting them, keeping them in good condition or correcting body odours”.
 They are very often mixtures, and can contain various different ingredients, some of which may be complex multi-constituent natural products (e.g. essential oils).
 Safety assessments of these products should involve a weight-of-evidence consideration of the toxicology of each individual ingredient, looking at all relevant toxicological endpoints.

-We regularly performs hazard and risk assessments of single- and multi-component formulations, so are ideally suited to help in any cosmetic product safety assessment
+We regularly perform hazard and risk assessments of single- and multi-component formulations, so are ideally suited to help in any cosmetic product safety assessment

 Specifically, within Europe, cosmetics, toiletries and perfumery products are regulated by cosmetics Regulation (EC) 1223/2009

 in July 2013.
 The new legislation is deliberately more robust in nature and is designed to ensure a more thorough compliance with the spirit of the regulation than in the past.
 As with the Directive, one of the key aims of the Regulation is to ensure that cosmetic products are not placed on the market if they are harmful to health under normal or reasonably foreseeable conditions of use.
 It is up to the “responsible person” – the cosmetic manufacturer, importer or distributer, or an assigned representative – to ensure that a cosmetic product undergoes a suitable safety assessment.
 The responsible person should guarantee that a Product Information File (PIF)